NathanPham68/ML_Customer-Churn-Prediction-E-commerce/README.md

 ```

 <img width="847" height="469" alt="image" src="https://github.com/user-attachments/assets/ca119b5c-2993-4302-980d-1c363544d7cb" />

+**💡Conclusion:**
+Base on the image, we can conclude that top 5 important features hwich directly affecting to churn behaviors are: Tenture, CashbackAmount, WarehouseTohome, Complain, DaySinceLastOrder.
+These features play a crucial role in predicting whether a customer is likely to churn.
+Tenure and Days Since Last Order indicate customer engagement, while Cashback Amount and Complaints reflect satisfaction levels.
+Warehouse to Home Distance may influence delivery experience, impacting customer retention.
+Then, we will plot a histogram chart to visualize the differences between churn and non-churn behavior for the top important features.
+This will help us identify patterns and understand how these features contribute to customer churn.

 ### **Q3.
 Based on the behaviors of churned users, the company would like to offer some special promotions for them.
 Please segment these churned users into groups.
 What are the differences between groups?**